The Crusty Critique – Good Design & Bad Design

 So what we have is quite a colourful space, white walls, high ceiling, good large windows, and a lightish green laminated floor.
 I guess with the floor the idea is to suggest a nature-inspired space.
 This choice is of course a matter of taste, but for me it is too close to the colour of flood water.
 But I’m sure it’s easy to keep clean.

 I’m not sure about the long white curtains that appear to be there only for decoration.
-I appreciate that the white blinds on the windows help keep the space light and calm, but my inquisitive mind asks what it’s trying to hide outside?
+I appreciate that the white blinds on the windows help keep the space light and calm, but my inquisitive mind asks what are they trying to hide outside?

 The Japanese-inspired abstract art doesn’t stand much of a chance, nor does the drift-wood-style standing Africa sculptures.
 The Marka tribal mask is nicely placed on the far wall, but they have become something of a tourist piece in recent years.
 The colourful tapestry by John Paul Morabito should not have to compete with the fireplace tiles, and merits its own space.